 - Saying Sound Effects Out Loud: Doors actually say "knock-knock" when one knocks on them.

-- Surprise Creepy: For a show with Sweet Dreams Fuel, it also talks about people gleefully violating others' consent or abusing their authority, how much autonomy a person has after a traumatic incident, and how other species are seen as less than human.
+- Surprisingly Creepy Moment: For a show with Sweet Dreams Fuel, it also talks about people gleefully violating others' consent or abusing their authority, how much autonomy a person has after a traumatic incident, and how other species are seen as less than human.

 - Sweet Dreams Fuel: The entire show has an adorable, laid-back feel that makes for a comfy watch.

-- Tasty Gold: In "Camp Merit Badges", Susie bites on a merit badge and declares that it's legit.
+- Tasty Gold: In "Chocolate Money Badgers", Susie bites on a merit badge and declares that it's legit.

-- There Are No Adults: It takes place in a summer camp where all the main characters are children.
-The camp counselors are teenagers who may-or-may-not be legally adults (Susie turns fifteen mid-series, but she's actually over a century old, and the other counselors seem the same age as her).
+- There Are No Adults: The series takes place in a summer camp where all of the main characters are children.
+The camp counselors are teenagers who may-or-may-not be legally adults (Susie turns fifteen mid-series, but she's actually four centuries old, and the other counselors seem to be the same age as her).

-- Tin-Can Telephone: Since Oscar and Hedgehog's cabin are next to each other, they have this communication through their window.
+- Tin-Can Telephone: Since Oscar and Hedgehog's cabins are next to each other, they use this method of communication through their window.